Thoughts On Thor: Ragnarok: The Dumbing Down Of Marvel

 Anyone else notice they kept Thor's missing eye a secret from trailers and promotions?

-Also, was this scene cut from the movie? (again, notice Thor's eye), and I'll end my thoughts that the action was terrific in the movie:
+Also, was this scene cut from the movie? (again, notice Thor's eye), and I'll end my thoughts that the action in the film was absolutely enjoyable and terrific: